Mid-Year Climbing Safety Standards Updates

 • A minimum of 6 documented hours of backcountry tripping and camping preparation.

-Number of Students per Trip Group Minimum Number of Supervisors per Trip Group Number of Qualified Supervisors per Trip Group (Qualifications are outlined in the Qualification section)
+Number of Students per Trip Group Number of Qualified Guides per Trip Group Number of Qualified Guides by Role (Qualifications are outlined in the Qualifications section) per Trip Group_

 Up to 16 2